 I have been drawing since I was very young, my first drawing is dated from mid 1981.
 In my life I was fortunate to have my mother Lúcia, although we were poor, she always encouraged me and believed that somehow this path could bring me happiness and some money to living.
 I will always be grateful to her to make me believe.

 But the truth is that growing up with a lack of money made me follow the path that could pay my bills.
 So I worked with what was available in the market from video editor to graphic designer, among other things.
 It was a great exercise for my creativity, because I was increasingly required speed in my responses, all this pressure led me to appreciate creation, more precisely conceptual art.

 Below are some of the works I did as an illustrator and conceptual artist:

 Illustration & concept art

 Just speaking of art, art is an extremely competitive and deep world.
 It takes a lot of study and a lot of practice.
 Certainly what guaranteed me a place in the market was the pleasure I found in making art.
-A curiosity, I love trying new ways of expressing myself, so I studied photography, traditional acrylic painting and even a little bit of carpentry…
+A curiosity about me, I love trying new ways of expressing myself, so a long of my journey I studied photography, traditional acrylic painting and even a little bit of carpentry…

 Concept art & planning

 Okay, I have to be honest.
-This is my favorite part, creating.
+This is my favorite part, creation.
 I consider the most important part of any project, planning.
 If you plan well you will be prepared for any challenge.